Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

    for review to the community for a short period whenever a new challenge is published.
 Such a change will move the focus solely to writing fast solutions.

 As of now, you cannot write a top solution that's not probabilistic in half of the callenges, and there is a very wide gray area between what's legal and what's not.
 There are no clear rules on the platform regarding what constitutes a 'valid' submission, and most decision making seems to be done by committee on a telegram group.
-It's not bad, but it's a model that won't scale as more people join the platform.
+It's not bad, but this model won't scale as more people join the platform.
 If a new user spends a lot of time and effort to find an inconsistency in a closed-source generator only to have their solution shot down because the community or the author decided that their solution didn't satisfy unmentioned rules, it's quite unfair and disincentivizes new people from competing.
-Someone who does find a loophole will make sure to sandbag and not give away the fact that they're not processing all of the input.
+Someone who finds a loophole will likely sandbag and hide the fact that they're not processing all of the input.
 At the very least, **clear guidelines on what constitutes a valid problem and a valid solution should be written, for problem setters as well as solvers**.

 This shouldn't be taken as a rant.
 I've learnt so much on the platform and from the community, and I hope some of this feedback does make it into [v2][7] of the platform.
-I'm also looking forward to the blog system on v2, as knowledge grows when shared.
-Many Thanks to X, Y, and Z for reading early drafts of this and providing feedback.
+I'm also looking forward to the blog system on v2, as knowledge grows when it's shared.
+Many thanks to Matt Stuchlik, Joad Nacer and Grace Fuu for reading early drafts of this and providing feedback.

 [1]: https://highload.fun